Marielle Thompson

 In 2013-14 she won her second Crystal Globe on the strength of six podium finishes in 11 races and never placing lower than fifth.
 Thompson competed in just three World Cup events in 2014-15, winning all of them, before a knee injury at the world championships cut her season short.
 She returned to the World Cup circuit in the fall of 2015, finishing second in the World Cup standings as she racked up four victories.
 She also won silver at the Winter X Games in 2016.

 Thompson claimed her third Crystal Globe in 2016-17, posting wins in seven of her 13 starts.
-She would finish third overall in the World Cup ski cross standings for three straight seasons (2018-19, 2019-20, 2020-21).
+She would finish third overall in the World Cup ski cross standings for five straight seasons (2018-19, 2019-20, 2020-21, 2021-22, 2022-23) before earning her fourth Crystal Globe in 2023-24.
 Thompson won her first gold medal at the FIS World Championships in dominant fashion in 2019, winning the qualification and each of her heats in the ensuing elimination rounds.

 A Little More About Marielle